 Digital surveillance systems that rely on a form of digital certificate in some of their functions are an instrument for the empowerment of the few and the submission of the masses.
-As in the example of China or Indonesia, digital health certificates are used to control movement and achieve compliance with centralized directives, whether they have a proper rationale or not.
-In a number of countries, digital health certificates were used - against basic ethics - to coerce the uptake of medical products that later proved to have the potential for fatal side effects, to be contraindicated in a vast spectrum of society and to neither stop infection nor transmission.
+As in the example of China or Indonesia, digital health certificates are used to control movement and achieve compliance with centralized directives, whether the latter have a proper rationale or not.

+In a number of countries, digital health certificates were used - against basic ethics - to coerce the uptake of medical products that later proved to have the potential for fatal side effects and to neither stop infection nor transmission.
 At one point, people that had taken the medical product but were infected could still go to places while people who had not taken it but were not infected could not.
 This shows the arbitrariness with which directives, even if negative for public health, can be imposed.